-- 1. By 2022, 95 percent of students in the Pre-Literate, Interrupted and Equivalent cohorts will show an improvement in reading be a tool to be identified or developed. - 2.
-By 2022, 80 per cent or more of teachers will positively endorse the Time to share pedagogical knowledge factor in the School
+1. By 2022, 95 percent of students in the Pre-Literate, Interrupted and Equivalent cohorts will show an improvement in reading by the end of their enrolment at Western ELS according to a tool to be identified or developed.

-For target 1, we found that in 2021, 97 per cent of all students with pre- and post-assessment scores made one or more levels of to 93 per cent, however 100 per cent of Pre-Literate or Interrupted students made one level of growth, and 89 per cent of Equiva school's 95 per cent target was partially met.
+2. By 2022, 80 per cent or more of teachers will positively endorse the Time to share pedagogical knowledge factor in the School Staff Survey (SSS) (67 per cent in 2018) For target 1, we found that in 2021, 97 per cent of all students with pre- and post-assessment scores made one or more levels of growth in reading assessments.
+In 2022 this decreased to 93 per cent, however 100 per cent of Pre-Literate or Interrupted students made one level of growth, and 89 per cent of Equivalent students.
+The Panel therefore concluded that the school's 95 per cent target was partially met.

 For target 2, we made promising progress in 2019 (70% positive endorsement) but then had a substantial drop to 61% in 2020.
-To obviously adversely affected the time and opportunity teachers had to share pedagogical content knowledge.
-Endorsement incre The Panel therefore concluded we had not met this goal.
-We will continue to focus on Professional Learning Communities in our endorsement in this and many other factors.
+This was likely due to the impact of Covid, which obviously adversely affected the time and opportunity teachers had to share pedagogical content knowledge.
+Endorsement increased to 67% in 2021 and remained the same in 2022.
+The Panel therefore concluded we had not met this goal.
+We will continue to focus on Professional Learning Communities in our new SSP and are confident this will increase the positive endorsement in this and many other factors.